“The wisdom of crowds.”

-With that in mind, here are the most common group decision making strategies your team could choose from:
+With that in mind, here are the most common group decision-making strategies your team could choose from:

 Unanimous decision.
-This is the absolute golden standard of group decision making.
-If you can find a way to have every single member of a team come to the same decision, that across-the-board agreement really reinforces the weight of said decision.
+This is the absolute gold standard of group decision making.
+If you can find a way to have every single member of a team come to the same decision, that across-the-board agreement really reinforces the weight of the said decision.
 It doesn’t always happen that way, of course.
 Which is why there are other options...